sitap1312/covidya/README.md

 - Get the project API and add axios API call to find and use data from the COVID API database.
 - Create a base frame for the project using HTML CSS and JS
 - Allow user to search for the latest information.
-- Render Cases, History and Vaccination information.
+- Render Vaccination information.
+- Adding media query.
 - Add styling in CSS, include Flexbox or Grid styling.
 - Remove previous search results for new search.

 #### PostMVP

 - Add graphical representation for the information searched.
+- Render search images, cases and history info.
 - Allow user to scroll back to the top of the page by single click.

 ## Project Schedule